seongjaelee/nvatom/README.md

 - __Open Source__
 - __No Rich Text__ - Instead, we strongly recommend to use [Markdown][2].
-- __No Cloud Sync__ - You pick whichever syncing method you prefer.
+- __Sync Whereever You Want__ - You can save notes locally, in Dropbox, or in Google Drive.

 ## Settings

-- `Directory`: The directory of archiving markdown files.
+- `Note Directory`: The directory to archive notes.

 ## Key Bindings

-- `ctrl-alt-o`: Toggles the search view.
+- `alt-cmd-l`: Toggles the search view.

 ## References